goo-oog/Virtual-wallet/README.md

 # Virtual Wallet

 Manage virtual wallets, view balance by transaction type, add and handle transactions.
 Application features full scale authentication powered by Laravel Breeze.
-And, of course, created with Laravel.
+And, of course, it is created with Laravel.

 Application also automatically adjusts content to match different screen sizes, being it big monitor or small cell phone.